lpaseen/ds18b20/README.md

 # ds18b20
-rpi code to readds18b20 sensor and save info to .csv and/or upload to other backends
+rpi code to read a ds18b20 sensor and save info to .csv and/or upload to other backends